oracle-livelabs/developer/db-application-development/nodedb-development/nodedb-development.md

 ## Introduction

-Node.js an asynchronous event-driven JavaScript runtime, It is designed to build scalable network applications.
+Node.js, an asynchronous event-driven JavaScript runtime, is designed to build scalable network applications.
 Thread-based networking is relatively inefficient and very difficult to use.
-Furthermore, users of Node.js are free from worries of dead-locking the process, since there are no locks.
-Almost no function in Node.js directly performs I/O, so the process never blocks except when the I/O is performed using synchronous methods of Node.js standard library.
+Furthermore, users of Node.js are free from worries of dead-locking the process since there are no locks.
+Almost no function in Node.js directly performs I/O, so the process never blocks except when the I/O is performed using synchronous methods of the Node.js standard library.
 Because nothing blocks, scalable systems are very reasonable to develop in Node.js.

 ### About this Lab

-This lab uses node-oracledb module, which lets you do SQL, PL/SQL, and Oracle's document storage, SODA calls.
+This Lab uses node-oracledb module, which lets you do SQL, PL/SQL, and Oracle's document storage, SODA calls.
 Node-oracledb can be used with TypeScript or directly with Node.js.

 Estimated Time: 20 minutes